Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage: date_add(date, INTERVAL expr unit) adds the time interval expr to date.
+Usage: date_add(date, INTERVAL expr unit) adds the interval expr to date.
 If first argument is TIME, today's date is used; if first argument is DATE, time at midnight is used.

 Argument type: DATE/DATETIME/TIMESTAMP/TIME, INTERVAL